-The shampoo contains two active ingredients: miconazole (2%) and chlorhexidine (2%) that are effective to prevent and treat fungal and bacterial skin infections.
+The shampoo contains two active ingredients: miconazole nitrate (2%) and chlorhexidine gluconate (2%) that are effective to prevent and heal the fungal infection.
 It also comes with ceramides that work as a moisturizer.
-This shampoo is very mild compared to other brands as it does not dry your dog’s skin.
+This shampoo is very mild compared to other brands as it does not dry your canine’s skin.

 How to use: Later the shampoo into your canine’s coat, especially the groin, armpits, and the affected areas.
 Let the shampoo sit for at least 10 minutes, then rinse with lukewarm water.